roberto-asir/cv-devops/README.md

 Edit `cv-devops/modules/aws/cv/web/index.html` to update with your data.

+Including the term (MAJOR) or (MINOR) in the commit message alters the type of change the next version will represent by the semantic versioning.

+This only works when there are changes in the web directory.

 ## TODO
-- S3 bucket limit access to CloudFlare IPs
+- Configure S3 bucket to limit access to CloudFlare IPs

 - GitHub Actions:
     - Test deployment is ok or rollback